Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 * **License**: MIT
 * **Model implementation code**: [DNSC_6301_Example_Project.ipynb](https://github.com/jphall663/GWU_DNSC_6301_project/blob/main/DNSC_6301_Example_Project.ipynb)

-### Intended Use
+### Intended Use - DONE

-OLD:
-* **Primary intended uses**: This model is an *example* probability of default classifier, with an *example* use case for determining eligibility for a credit line increase.
-* **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
-* **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

-NEW:
-* **Describe the business value of your group’s best remediated model**: This model is intended solely for educational purposes and holds no business value.
+- **Describe the business value of your group’s best remediated model**: This model is not intended to generate any value for business purposes.
-∗ **Describe how your group’s best remediated model is designed to be used**:
+- **Describe how your group’s best remediated model is designed to be used**: This model is designed solely for educational purposes.
-∗ **Describe the intended users for your group’s best remediated model**:
+- **Describe the intended users for your group’s best remediated model**: This model is designed for students and individuals interested in learning about bias in machine learning models.
-∗ **State whether your group’s best remediated model can or cannot be used for any additional purposes**:
+- **State whether your group’s best remediated model can or cannot be used for any additional purposes**: Our model cannot be used for any additional purposes.
+Any use beyond an educational example is out-of-scope.

 ### Training Data